- ✓ Dyslexic and Phonetic Spell Checker

 ► Inserting Pictures and Formatting

-Spell Better is the only assistive app of its kind to support inserting images and rich text formatting (bold, italics, underline).
+Spell Better is the only assistive writing app of its kind to support inserting photos and rich text formatting.

-Once you insert images or use formatting in your document, you can export the document as a PDF from Spell Better.
+Once you insert photos or use formatting in your document, you can export the document as a PDF.

 ► Upgrade to Spell Better Premium

 Spell Better is free to try.
 You can explore all core features including the word prediction, spell correction, and even text-to-speech in the free version.
-However, the free version of Spell Better has certain constraints.
-You need to upgrade in order to export your documents from Spell Better and to create new notes and save or delete older ones.
+However, you need to upgrade in order to export your documents from Spell Better and to create new notes and save or delete older ones.